Robert Raben

-Robert Raben (born November 11, 1963) is the founder and president of the Washington, D.C.-based lobbying and consulting firm The Raben Group, and was Assistant Attorney General at the Department of Justice under former President Bill Clinton.
+Robert Raben (* November 11, 1963, in Miami Beach, Florida) is the founder and president of the Washington, D.C.–based lobbying and consulting firm The Raben Group, and was Assistant Attorney General at the Department of Justice under former President Bill Clinton.
+Raben is known as a bipartisan player for progressive change in Washington.

-In addition to having a seat on the boards of several non-profit organizations, Raben is known as a bipartisan player for progressive change in Washington after being named a top lobbyist by Washington Life magazine, The Hill, and Washingtonian magazine.

 Early life, education, and career

-Born in Miami Beach, Florida, Raben holds a degree from the Wharton School of the University of Pennsylvania and the New York University School of Law.
-Shortly after law school, he clerked for the Supreme Court of Mississippi and taught Law at the University of Miami before he joined the firm Arnold & Porter as an associate specializing in international trade, federal lobbying, and white-collar criminal defense.
+Raben holds a degree from the Wharton School of the University of Pennsylvania and the New York University School of Law.
+Shortly after law school, Raben clerked for the Supreme Court of Mississippi and taught Law at the University of Miami before he joined the firm Arnold & Porter as an associate specializing in international trade, federal lobbying, and white-collar criminal defence.

 Raben started his career on Capitol Hill as counsel for Congressman Barney Frank (D-MA).
 He served in this capacity for seven years, advising him on civil rights policy and Judiciary committee issues.
 His committee work for Rep. Frank eventually led him to his next role as Democratic counsel for the House Judiciary Committee on the Subcommittee on Courts, the Internet, and Intellectual Property, and for the Subcommittee on the Constitution.
-In conjunction with his service on the Hill, Raben taught as an adjunct professor at the Georgetown University Law Center.
+In conjunction with his service on the Hill, Raben taught as a professor at the Georgetown University Law Center.

 In 1999, he was appointed Principal Deputy Assistant Attorney General, and subsequently Assistant Attorney General under President Bill Clinton on October 7.
-Raben oversaw Attorney General Janet Reno's legislative initiatives and handled extensive congressional oversight of the Department.
-He received unanimous confirmation vote for this position along with an endorsement from the Senate Judiciary Committee's Republican subcommittee chairs.
-Senator Orrin Hatch (R-UT) said Raben's confirmation "[would] place a proven person in a position that is critical to the cooperation of Congress and the Executive Branch."
+Raben oversaw Attorney General Janet Reno's legislative initiatives and handled congressional oversight of the Department.
+He received a unanimous confirmation vote for this position along with an endorsement from the Senate Judiciary Committee's Republican subcommittee chairs.
 He acted as chief lobbyist and strategist on intellectual property, federalism, tort reform, and cybercrime issues.

-The Raben Group, 2001-present
+The Raben Group, Since 2001

-In 2001, Raben formed The Raben Group, a Washington, D.C.-based lobbying, consulting, and public affairs firm founded specializing in issues of law and public policy.
+In 2001, Raben formed The Raben Group, a Washington, D.C.–based lobbying, consulting, and public affairs firm founded specializing in issues of law and public policy.
 The firm maintains offices in Washington, D.C., New York City and Los Angeles.
-Its lobbying income in 2014 was about $4.5M and it was included in The Hill's top lobbyists in 2014, with a notation that Raben has "a reputation as a lobbyist who champions social causes."
+Its lobbying income in 2014 was about $4.5M and it was included in The Hill's top lobbyists in 2014.

 Notable issues or clients have included: